HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_access_control.md

 # Out of the box access

-After install the ALl Authenticated User Group is assigned to the Manager role of the virtual resource DIGITAL ASSET MANAGEMENT and propagation is blocked.
+After install the all Authenticated User Group is assigned to the Manager role of the virtual resource DIGITAL ASSET MANAGEMENT and propagation is blocked.
 With that every authenticated user can create a root collection (and when doing that gets the Administrator role for that collection) but does not have access to other collections he did not create.
 You can change this as desired on the virtual resource.

 # Assigning Permission to User